 Enjoy spectacular views across the ocean to the mighty volcano El Teide on Tenerife

-Stroll through the laid-back, colourful town of San Sebastián
+Stroll around the laid-back, colourful town of San Sebastián

 Listen out for La Gomera’s unique whistling language Silbo Gomero, used to communicate across the ravines

 From a distance La Gomera appears barren and impenetrable, encircled as it is by dramatic and steep cliff walls.
 Viewed from up-close, however, you will discover a botanical paradise – the greenest of the Canary Islands – with rainforest and lush valleys where bananas, papayas, avocadoes and other exotic fruits thrive.
 You won’t find long, golden beaches and a vibrant night life here but what you will find is a myriad of hiking trails winding through the green forests and fertile valleys and along the rugged coastline, with volcanic peaks and breathtaking views over the blue sea.

 La Gomera is truly a hiker’s paradise, and most of the tourists you meet on the island are indeed hikers.
 Our carefully selected hiking routes explore both the wild coastal landscape, with steep cliffs and small caves, the astonishing Garajonay National Park; an ancient laurisilva rainforest cloaked in silvery mists and dense with subtropical vegetation, as well as the lush valleys with their fruit plantations and charming villages.

 We have hand-picked some of the island’s best accommodation where you can sample some of La Gomera’s many exotic fruits and the famous ‘gofio’.
 On the days where you change accommodation, your luggage will be transported between hotels while you walk.
 We take care of all the practical details so you don’t have to worry about anything other than enjoying this island’s amazing walking trails.